-HK\$
+11124

 Within 1 year In second to fifth years inclusive 3,807,094 103,125

+in second to firm years inclusive

 3,910,219

 Operating lease payments represent rentals and building management fees payable by the Group and the Company for office premises and staff quarters.
 Leases are negotiated for an average term of 1 to 2 years.